Nikkei Takes Morning Plunge As Coronavirus Fears Grip Global Investors

 Dow Jones Industrial Average led the Nikkei in losses closing 4.42% lower at 25,766.64.

-The Daily Mainichi, leading Japanese media outlet, reported that confirmed Covid-19 infections in Japan had reached 900 as of Thursday, which includes the 700 from the cruise ship Diamond Princess moored in Yokohama.
+The Daily Mainichi, a leading Japanese media outlet, reported that confirmed Covid-19 infections in Japan had reached 900 as of Thursday, which includes the 700 from the cruise ship Diamond Princess moored in Yokohama.

 Why It Matters